goddessfreya/gabs/docs/gabs-build.md

 to alleviate the stress gabs places on your hardware is to prefix your command with `nice` and `ionice`.

-For example, I always use `ionice -c 2 -n 7 nice -19 gabs-build ...` when building.
+For example, I always use `ionice -c 2 -n 7 nice -19 sudo gabs-build ...` when building.

 ## EXAMPLES